OneCleverFox/Fullstack-Restaurant-App/README.md

 4-"docker-compose up"  to start the backend files, and build and run the image from the Dockerfile to get the front end running.
+5- start the  Dockerfile in the main directory